 The exercise prices for options granted in 2005 were set by our board of directors, with input from our management, based on our determination of the fair market value of our common stock at the time of the grants.
-During 2003, 2004 and part of 2005, we estimated the value of our stock options using a simple enterprise value allocation method that is similar to the current value method described in the AICPA Technical Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation ([Practice Aid]) since we believed this allocation method was consistent with most similarly-situated private technology companies.
+During 2003, 2004 and part of 2005, we estimated the value of our stock options using a simple enterprise value allocation method that is similar to the current value method described in the AICPA Technical Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation (Practice Aid) since we believe this allocation method was consistent with most similarly-situated private technology companies.
 However, as we moved closer to a possible initial public offering, we determined in the fourth quarter of 2005 that it was more appropriate to use more sophisticated models to estimate enterprise value and that various enterprise allocation methods should also be evaluated.
 We believe that all options issued prior to 2005 were issued with exercise prices that equaled at least fair value at the time of the grants.
-In establishing the retrospective estimates of fair value of our common stock issued in 2005, we considered the guidance set forth in the Practice Aid, and performed a retrospective determination of the fair value of our common stock, utilizing a combination of valuation methods.
+In establishing the retrospective estimates of fair value of our common stock related to stock options issued in 2005, we considered the guidance set forth in the Practice Aid, and performed a retrospective determination of the fair value of our common stock, utilizing a combination of valuation methods.
 Information on stock option grants during 2005 is as follows:

-Re trospective

-Number of Det termination

-Options Granted of F air Value of Int trinsic

-Grant Date (in thousands) Exer cise Price Con nmon Stock \ /alue

-April 12, 2005 207 \$ 0.45 \$ 1.84 \$ 1.39

-July 14, 2005 98 \$ 0.45 \$ 6.19 \$ 5.74

-October 21, 2005 120 \$ 10.00 \$ 7.85 \$ 0.00
+Number of Options Granted (Retrospective Determination of Fair Value of trinsic Grant Date (in thousands) Exe rcise Price Common Stock Value April 12, 2005 207 \$ 0.45 \$ 1.84 \$ 1.39 July 14, 2005 98 \$ 0.45 \$ 6.19 \$ 5.74 October 21, 2005 120 \$ 10.00 \$ 7.85 \$ 0.00

 Determining the fair value of the common stock of a private enterprise requires complex and subjective judgments.
-Our estimates of the Company's enterprise value at each of the grant dates during 2005 used the weighted results from both the income approach and the market approach.
+Our estimates of our enterprise value at each of the grant dates during 2005 used the weighted results from both the income approach and the market approach.

-Under the income approach, the enterprise value of the Company was based on the present value of our forecasted operating results.
-Our revenue forecasts were based on expected annual growth rates while our expenses, although expected to remain fairly consistent with current results, are expected to decrease as a percentage of revenues as our revenues grow.
-The assumptions underlying the estimates are consistent with our business plan.
-The risks associated with achieving our forecasts were assessed in selecting the appropriate discount rates, which was approximately 18% to 19%, as well as the timing of a new VoIP contract and the renewal of a significant customer agreement.
+Under the income approach, our enterprise value was based on the present value of our forecasted operating results.
+Our revenue forecasts were based on expected annual growth rates while our cost of services, although expected to remain fairly consistent with current results, are expected to decrease as a percentage of revenues as our revenues grow.
+The assumptions underlying the estimates are consistent with our business plan, which anticipates that as the base upon which growth rates are calculated increases, the growth rates themselves will moderate.
+The risks associated with achieving our forecasts were assessed in selecting the appropriate discount rates, which were approximately 18% to 19%, as well as the timing of a new VoIP contract and the renewal of a significant customer agreement.

-Under the market approach, the Company was compared to a peer group and an estimated enterprise value was developed based on multiples of revenues and earnings from companies in that peer group.
-When we achieved or exceeded a significant milestone, a premium or discount was applied to determine the enterprise value of the Company.
+Under the market approach, we were compared to a peer group and an estimated enterprise value was developed based on multiples of revenues and earnings from companies in that peer group.
+When we achieved or exceeded a significant milestone, a premium or discount was applied to determine our enterprise value.